-When two cars collide, even at relatively high speeds, the occupants of those cars are reasonably safe.
+When two cars collide, even at relatively high speeds, the occupants are reasonably safe.
 Passenger vehicles of similar sizes distribute the impact, and most cars have safety features designed to protect the occupants.
 Unfortunately, the same cannot be said when a car and a pedestrian collide.
 The average car weighs around two tons and can move much faster than a pedestrian, leading to catastrophic injuries for the pedestrian in almost every accident.

 If you or a loved one suffers a catastrophic injury in a pedestrian accident, you may feel overwhelmed by hospital bills, insurance complications, and the recovery process.
 At Seay/Felton LLC, our pedestrian accident lawyers are here to help people like you secure the compensation they need with as little hassle as possible.
 Contact us today to learn more.